 When it comes to overall reporting, we use three key tools:

-- Bing Webmaster Tools (BWT) – This tool helps you understand where you rank for key solar terms or FAQs.
+- Bing Webmaster Tools (BWT) – This tool helps you understand where you rank for key solar terms on the Bing search engine

 We cover these topics in further detail on our solar marketing blog.

 That’s a lot to absorb, and in most cases we’ve just scratched the surface.